sathishmepco/Java-Interview-Programs/README.md

 16. Write a Java Program to find smallest in 3 nummbers (a,b,c) without using < or > symbol?
 17. Write a Java Program to move all zero to end of the Array.
 18. Write a java program to LCM of a TWO given number.
-19. Write a Program to subtract two binary numbers?

 # String Based Programs
 1. Write a java program to check Given String is Palindrome or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Palindrome.java)